-See the bioRxiv preprint.
+See the paper in PNAS.
 Comments welcome!
 Data and code available on CodeOcean

 An animal must continually invest time and energy to obtain sufficient food and water, and to meet other immediate and long-term survival needs.
 Because time and energy are limited, considerable selection pressure would exist for animals to efficiently allocate their efforts, such that the effort directed toward each goal is sufficiently but not excessively energized.
 In the laboratory, rats will perform tasks to earn food or water rewards.
 It is well established that, given an alternative, rats choose options with larger rewards, and are willing to work harder for them.
 But little is known about the effect of average reward size on the total amount of work a rat is willing to do or the total amount of water the rat will consume per day at equilibrium.
 We tested this in rats and use the data to inform a low-parameter analytic utility model that can account for how much rats work and how much they consume.
 The model yields additional insight into the timing of when rats do work, and where in the brain the computation of utility might occur.
 Most importantly the model makes many testable quantitative predictions.